-In this chapter, a summary of the recent developments in the Trilateral offices is presented.
+In this chapter, a summary of the recent developments in the Trilateral Offices is presented.
+Further information on budget item definitions is given in Annex 1.

-The third chapter of the report provides an assessment of worldwide patent applications.
+This chapter provides an assessment of the development of worldwide patent applications.
 Statistics in this chapter are derived primarily from the Industrial Property Statistics of the WIPO.